 1. Choosing the number of classes: things to consider

 The information given by your problem is the first thing to consider.
-To be more explicit: Does the definition of the problem you want to solve directly give you the number of classes to consider?
-For example, in the case of the MNIST dataset, we defined clearly the problem: Classify correctly each handwritten digit.
+To be more explicit: does the definition of the problem you want to solve directly give you the number of classes to consider?
+For example, in the case of the MNIST dataset, we have a clearly defined problem: to classify correctly each handwritten digit.
 We have ten digits, so we divided the data into ten classes.
-Make sure to have a good understanding of your problem to choose the number of classes.
+Make sure to have a good understanding of your problem in choosing the number of classes.

-If you want your model to separate correctly each class, it needs to have a sufficient quantity of data.
+If you want your model to separate each class correctly , it needs to have a sufficient quantity of data.
 If not, even if you choose the right number of classes, you will not be able to classify some of your data.
 It’s known as the problem of imbalanced data.
-And, instead of trying some data augmentation techniques (we will not go over this practice in this article), you may consider if they have some similarities to regroup the under-represented classes.
+And, instead of trying some data augmentation techniques (we will not go over this practice in this article), you may consider if they have some similarities in order to regroup the under-represented classes.
 We will then separate the grouped classes using nested representation.
 You may also consider retrieving and labeling more data if you’re able to.
 This option is often disregarded in many AI projects.

 The constraint of transfer learning

-The last – and in many cases the most important – thing, is the business needs.
-Let’s again take an example.
-You work on a problem for your company, to classify different species of fish.
+The last and in many cases the most important thing, is the question of business needs.
+Let’s take another example.
+You work on a problem for your company, which is to classify different species of fish.
 You have in your data many species of fish.
-But what your company really wants is to recognize tuna perfectly from the rest of the fish.
-Therefore, you only need 2 classes: One for identifying tunas and the second will regroup every other species.
-Be careful of what the business really needs.
+But what your company really wants is to recognize tuna perfectly from all the rest.
+Therefore, you only need 2 classes: One for identifying tuna and the second, which will regroup every other species.
+Thus, be careful to identify what the business really needs.
 Do not try to solve a problem which has not been defined by your constraints.